Skip advert

 • Best buy: Volkswagen Golf GTI Clubsport

-With its sharper styling, adjustable suspension and increased performance, we think it’s worth investing the extra cash into the Volkswagen Golf GTI Clubsport.
+With its sharper styling, adjustable suspension and increased performance, we think it’s worth finding the extra cash for the Volkswagen Golf GTI Clubsport.
 This model comes with a good amount of extra kit as well as performance, so it’s a convincing all-round package.
+If your budget will stretch, the Edition 50 feels even more special.

 Volkswagen Golf GTI alternatives